top of page

 • 1997: Higher-end Japanese-made models are now fitted with the Gotoh GE1996T supplied as an OEM product, branded as "Fernandes."

-• 2000: Takeuchi TRS-PRO discontinued and replaced with OEM-supplied GE1996T clone by Ping Well in Taiwan, branded as "Fernandes."
+• 2000: Takeuchi TRS-PRO is discontinued and replaced with an OEM-supplied GE1996T clone by Ping Well in Taiwan, branded as "Fernandes" and designated FRT-11.

 • 2000: Entry-level production shifts to China (Yako factory).

-• By 2002, most Fernandes guitars are fully made in China except limited domestic runs.
+• 2002: Most Fernandes guitars are fully made in China except for limited domestic runs.

 • 2014: Fernandes U.S. custom shop quietly fizzles out.